Cooking with Mamma C

 Instructions

-• On a floured surface, scrape out your dough.
+• On a floured surface, scrape out the dough.
 With floured hands and adding a little extra flour as needed, knead the dough for a minute or so, until it comes together nicely.
 (If the dough is sticky and not holding together, you need to add a little more flour.)

 • Divide the dough into two equal parts.
-Shape each section of dough into a log about 10 inches long and two inches wide.
+Shape each section of dough into a flat log about 10 inches long and two inches wide.
 (See photos in the post.)

 • Bake the dough logs on a greased baking sheet or one lined with parchment paper for 20-25 minutes.
 You don't want to brown the dough.